evm100/UltraLights/UltraNodeV5/docs/mqtt.md

 * `ws/set` echoes the chosen effect and its parameters.

 To retrieve the full device state, publish an empty JSON object to `ul/<node-id>/cmd/status`.
 The node then responds on `ul/<node-id>/evt/status` with a detailed snapshot describing each strip and channel.
 The `color` fields in the `ws` and `rgb` sections are meaningful only when the corresponding strip effect is `solid`.

+Snapshots also include `"pir_enabled": <bool>` so controllers can detect whether motion events are expected from the node.

 ## Publishing from Python